 On February 3, 1996, Mr. Marken sent to J3 a letter of intent outlining potential ways to structure a business combination between Gartner and J3.
-Under the proposed structure, Gartner offered to purchase 100% of the business of J3 for either (i) consideration of \$40,000,000 consisting of a combination of cash and shares of Gartner Common Stock, or (ii) consideration of 775,000 shares of Gartner Common Stock.
+Under the proposed structure, Gartner offered to purchase 100% of the business of J3.
 On February 7, 1996, Mr. Marken met with officers of J3 to discuss the proposed letter of intent.
 The next day, on February 8, 1996, Messrs.
-Marken and Gorman executed a nonbinding letter of intent pursuant to which Gartner would acquire J3 pursuant to a merger for the consideration set forth in the Merger Agreement.
-This letter of intent also set forth the proposed legal and tax structure of the transaction, the amount and duration of the escrow arrangement, and the respective obligations of Gartner and J3's shareholders for expenses incurred in connection with the transaction.
+Marken and Gorman executed a nonbinding letter of intent pursuant to which Gartner would acquire J3 pursuant to a merger.
+This letter of intent outlined a structure of a potential business combination transaction that Gartner and J3 would use as a basis for continuing negotiations.